telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-checkout.md

             { title: 'Total', width: '100px' }
         ]"></div>

-The **data-bind="source: cartItems"** attribute indicates that the grid will be bound to the view model's cartItems property.
+The `data-bind="source: cartItems"` attribute indicates that the grid will be bound to the view model's `cartItems` property.

-The **data-scrollable="false"** attribute tells the grid to display its entire contents and not create a smaller scroll box if the height gets too large.
+The `data-scrollable="false"` attribute tells the grid to display its entire contents and not create a smaller scroll box if the height gets too large.

-The **data-columns** attribute contains a JSON formatted array.
+The `data-columns` attribute contains a JSON formatted array.
 Each item in the array represents a column.

-The **data-row-template="rowTemplate"** attribute specifies a custom "row template" to use for each item.
-We used a row template because we wanted to customize the layout of each row to show the album art and always show the editor for the quantity.
-The template is then defined as:
+The `data-row-template="rowTemplate"` attribute specifies a custom row template to use for each item.
+The example uses a row template because it aims at customizing the layout of each row to show the album art and always show the editor for the quantity.
+The template is then defined as demonstrated in the example below.

+###### Example

     <script id="rowTemplate" type="text/x-kendo-tmpl">
         <tr>